ORNL/CabanaPD/README.md

 ## Examples

 Once built and installed, CabanaPD examples can be run.
-Timing and energy information is output to file and particle output is written to files that can be visualized with Paraview and similar applications.
+Timing and energy information is output to file and particle output is written to files (if enabled within Cabana) that can be visualized with Paraview and similar applications.
 The first example is an elastic wave propagating through a cube from an initial Gaussian radial displacement profile from [1].
 Assuming the build paths above, the example can be run with:

 ```
 ./CabanaPD/build/install/bin/ElasticWave